What to Expect from Your First Exterminator Visit

-Before your exterminator comes to either service or assess your home, you should do some things to prepare for the visit.
-Your exterminator might call you beforehand to tell you what they need for you to do, but there are some general guidelines you should follow.
+Before your exterminator comes to either consult or service your home, you should prepare for the visit.
+Your exterminator might call you beforehand to tell you what they need for you to do.
+Here are some general guidelines you should follow.

 Note exactly where you found your infestation

-Whether you had one or multiple sightings of a pest in your home, you should note everywhere they’ve been sighted.
-Ask others in your home if they’ve spotted other areas too.
-This will help your exterminator determine where the nest or the epicenter of the infestation is.
+Whether you had one or multiple sightings, note everywhere you’ve seen pests.
+Ask everyone in your home if they’ve spotted pests in other areas too.
+If you have tenants on your property, ask them if they’ve had issues with an infestation as well.
+This helps your exterminator determine where the epicenter of the infestation is.

 See if you can trap one of the pests

-This isn’t recommended for all infestations, especially if you think yours is aggressive or dangerous.
-However, if you manage to capture smaller pests like a termite or roach, trap it in a plastic container or a ziplock bag, then put it in the freezer.
+This isn’t recommended for all infestations, especially if you think the infestation is aggressive, toxic, or dangerous.
+However, if you manage to capture smaller pests like a termite or a cockroach, trap it in a plastic container or a ziplock bag, then put it in the freezer.

-This will help your exterminator determine what kind of infestation you have.
-This is helpful for ant and termite infestations as there’s hundreds of different sub-species which all respond differently.
+This helps your exterminator determine what kind of infestation you have.
+For things like ant and termite infestations as there are hundreds of different sub-species, which determines the method of control.

 Clean your home

 Start by vacuuming, sweeping, and mopping all your floors.
-You may even find a few pests hiding deep in your carpets if you have an infestation like bed bugs!
+You may even find a few pests hiding deep in your carpets!

 Next, wash all your linens and dirty clothes.
 While you’re washing away, be sure to look out for evidence of pests in your linens and clothes like: